7 Best Sticky Note Apps for Mac in 2026 (Tested)

 - No Touch ID or security features

-- Best for: Casual desktop notes that you'll read within minutes
+Best for: Casual desktop notes you will read within minutes

 Pros: